RedHatInsights/frontend-components/navnotes.md

 ## frontendRef

 Service tile entries need a `frontendRef` attribute.
 Without the attribute, we can modify/add frontend entries, but we can't remove them

+# Widget registry interceptor

+## frontendRef

+Widget registry entries need a `frontendRef` attribute.
+Without the attribute, we can modify/add frontend entries, but we can't remove them